Frequently Asked Questions

 Do I need to have my pelvic muscles examined?

 If your symptoms involve pain or weakness of the pelvic floor muscles, you may need a pelvic muscle examination for the most comprehensive assessment of your problem.
 However, if pelvic exams are painful for you, we may modify your examination or defer parts of the exam as appropriate.
 You always have the option to defer or decline any part of your examination and treatment.
+The reason we do a pelvic examination is because it provides an important piece of information regarding your individualized physical therapy treatment plan.
+Physical therapists’ pelvic examinations are different that physician examinations in that we are providing education about your muscle function.

 Can I bring someone with me to my appointment?